 Note: Even those who weren’t ADD/ADHD earlier in their lives are experiencing symptoms due to the effects of EMF from cellphones, cell towers, computers, 5G, and smart meters.

 BioElectric Shields for older adults can make a huge difference.
-We have worked with many older adults over the years who have gotten relief both from ADD/ADHD symptoms as well as other Mysterious Symptoms.
+We have worked with many older adults over the years who have gotten relief both from ADD/ADHD symptoms as well as other Mysterious Symptoms and Brain Fog.

 We make a special Shield that helps with ADD/ADHD symptoms by protecting your energy from all forms of EMF and WiFi pollution – and also focusing your energy field more strongly.
 Take one of our quizzes for a recommendation for protection based on your overall exposure, sensitivity, and symptoms.